Sockburn Worm: Traditions

-Each newly consecrated Bishop-Prince of Durham, while entering the Bishopric for the first time at the local ford or over the bridge over the River Tees at Croft-on-Tees, was presented with the Conyers Falchion – a medieval sword kept at Durham Cathedral and said to be the one with which a knight by the name of Sir John Conyers slew the worm.
+Each newly appointed Bishop of Durham, on crossing the River Tees and entering the bishopric for the first time at Croft-on-Tees, the southern-most point in the diocese, either by the local ford or over Croft Bridge, was presented with the Conyers Falchion – a medieval sword kept at Durham Cathedral, said to be the one with which Sir John Conyers slew the worm.

-The Lord of Sockburn traditionally reads a speech while presenting the blade:
+The Lord of Sockburn traditionally read a speech while presenting the blade:

 "My Lord Bishop.
 I hereby present you with the falchion wherewith the champion Conyers slew the worm, dragon or fiery flying serpent which destroyed man, woman and child; in memory of which the king then reigning gave him the manor of Sockburn, to hold by this tenure, that upon the first entrance of every bishop into the county the falchion should be presented."

 The bishop would then take the falchion, and immediately return it, wishing the holder health and long enjoyment of the manor.

+The tradition lapsed from 1771 and the sword was given to Durham Cathedral in 1947.
+The ceremony was revived by bishop David Jenkins in 1984, with the sword being presented to the bishop (with the same traditional speech) by the Mayor of Darlington.
+In 2026, bishop Rick Simpson was greeted and presented with the sword on the banks of the Tees rather than on Croft Bridge as he was appointed from within the diocese.

 The Sockburn Worm, with the falchion embedded in it, appears on the district badge of the local Darlington & District Scout Association.